See also personal experiences of injections

 Intramuscular stimulation (IMS)

 This is a treatment for chronic pain involves the insertion of thin acupuncture type needles into muscles at the site of the pain, which the practitioners say are supersensitive and shortened.
 At first this is uncomfortable, then the muscle relaxes.
 The treatment is used for various types of pain including back pain and the pain caused by loss of an arm or leg.
 An average of 8 treatments are given at weekly intervals.
 The doctors, osteopaths, etc who give this treatment report that it is often effective with long-standing pain.
-No trials of the treatment for any type of pain have been published in a medical journal, so far as I can discover, but a trial has been published on the internet, Dry-Needling of Muscle Motor Points for Chronic Low-Back Pain.
-A clinical trial has started at Addenbrookes Hospital, Cambridge, UK.
+A trial of the method has been published: Dry-Needling of Muscle Motor Points for Chronic Low-Back Pain.
 More details on IMS at the Intramuscular Stimulation site.

 Mesotherapy is treatment used for various conditions including pain invented in France, involving many small injections.
 The injections are made just under the skin with short needles or an electronic injector.
 Injections of small amounts of various substances are made local to the site of the pain.
 There are many practitioners in France - see Geraldine's story (in French).
 A practitioner in Portugal has been recommended by a Fausto.
 In the USA, mesotherapy has been adopted mainly as a cosmetic treatment, supposedly destroying fat cells.